 If you chose the bologna route, bologna sandwiches are great options for lunch.
 Unfortunately, a loaf of bread and a pack of bologna aren’t enough to last a full thirty days.
 I’d recommend having them for lunch on the days that you have the less-filing crepes for breakfast, and possibly skip lunch on the days you decide to go all out for breakfast.
 Or make extra hash browns and heat them up for lunch (a 5lb bag of potatoes can stretch pretty far)

 If you are foregoing bologna in favor of the other meat options, lunch is a bit harder.
-You can always make more hash browns – potatoes are super filing.
+You can always make more hash browns – potatoes are super filling.
 You could also eat leftover dinner portions for lunch.
 A third option is to just have some buttered toast – it’s not exactly healthy or substantial, but it will hold you off until dinner.

 Your dinners are going to consist of mostly rice, beans, and lentils.
 But you can get all three for pretty low prices (They are generally even cheaper at Walmart than at the grocery store!) so you can mix it up.
 You can cook them with bullion, onion, and peppers (or carrots, if you hate peppers) for extra flavor.
 And, if you were lucky enough to find cheap meat options, you can add a tiny bit in each time you cook to add more subsistence and flavor.